Terps women rediscover their offense, just in time for an NCAA second-round clash with FGCU

 “What we actually call ourselves is ‘Raining Threes,’” guard Andrea Cecil said.
 “And it’s something that we take a lot of pride in.
 It’s a fun way to play basketball.
 And we focus on getting our three-pointers, and that’s our game and that’s our style.”

-Guard Tishara Morehouse added, “Half of the practice is shooting threes.
+Guard Tishara Morehouse added: “Half of the practice is shooting threes.
 So we have a lot of confidence when it comes to shooting, no doubt.”

 Both teams love to play with pace, but Maryland brings a length to the floor that the Eagles can’t replicate.
 FGCU basically runs a five-guard system that puts a ton of pressure on opposing defenses.
-The Terps’ starting five likes to call themselves “big guards” and they have the ability to score with anyone in the nation, but Sunday’s game to advance to the Sweet 16 could set up perfectly for Reese.
+The Terps’ starting five likes to call themselves “big guards,” and they have the ability to score with anyone in the nation, but Sunday’s game to advance to the Sweet 16 could set up perfectly for Reese.

 There isn’t much size on the Eagles’ roster and they had no answer for Virginia Tech’s 6-6 center Elizabeth Kitley in their first-round 84-81 win over the No. 5 seed.
 Kitley scored 42 points and grabbed eight rebounds, but didn’t have enough help from others.
 Reese leads the Terps in scoring and has 17 double-doubles.
 She may be the biggest matchup problem for FGCU.